andrea-vitullo/wsetApp/README.md

 questions went the same way, along with VOS/VORS, puttonyos, Einzellage/Grosslage, Cava tier names, excise duty and a dozen regions absent from the LO2 range list.

-`schema/syllabus_scope.json` now encodes those closed lists, and three tests guard against out-of-scope material re-entering the pool.
+`schema/syllabus_scope.json` (part of the authoring toolchain above, not this checkout) encodes those closed lists, and three tests guard against out-of-scope material re-entering the pool.

 ### On what could and could not be verified